TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 5) then click return and then click the details button as you should be very familiar with by now.

 6) you now need to create a message template and point at a server.
-Open the "Addition
+Open the "Additional Settings" and enter the information for your SMTP server.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDAzMTgzMDAsLTg2Nzc2ODczNywxMT
+eyJoaXN0b3J5IjpbLTY4OTY1NTM2MywtODY3NzY4NzM3LDExOD
-gwMDU2NTI2LC0xODQwMzMwNzM4LDExMTY5OTUxNDAsMTEzMzE5
+AwNTY1MjYsLTE4NDAzMzA3MzgsMTExNjk5NTE0MCwxMTMzMTk1
-NTI5NCwxNTg4MjYzNjczLC03NzE4NzYwMzMsMjEzMDAwOTM5NC
+Mjk0LDE1ODgyNjM2NzMsLTc3MTg3NjAzMywyMTMwMDA5Mzk0LC
-wtMTM2MDQzMzY0NCwtMTQ3Mjc5Nzg5LDQ1NzQ5NDAwMiwtMTk5
+0xMzYwNDMzNjQ0LC0xNDcyNzk3ODksNDU3NDk0MDAyLC0xOTk3
-NzE3ODg5MSwxMTM4NTEwNTgzLDc3NTc4MjgyNSwtODYzNTIxNz
+MTc4ODkxLDExMzg1MTA1ODMsNzc1NzgyODI1LC04NjM1MjE3NT
-UwLDM0NDY5NjcwNiwxOTk1NjY2NywtMTkyMzg1ODc5NSwtOTI2
+AsMzQ0Njk2NzA2LDE5OTU2NjY3LC0xOTIzODU4Nzk1LC05MjY3
-NzgwMjddfQ==
+ODAyN119
 -->